mayfan/maynara.com/src/pages/index.md

           * Executed on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in progress) Design System.

+          _Image Source: The image here were taken from the main website and do not reflect the real prototype or disclose sensitive information._

           [Read